 Intensive coaching or tuition is not in the long term best interests of your child.
 The Grammar Schools in Birmingham is in no way connected to, nor does it endorse or recommend, the services of any organisation or agency purporting to offer tuition and/or revision courses for children to assist in preparing them for school entrance tests.

-You will receive your child’s test score by Friday 14th October 2016 by post.
+You will receive your child’s test score in early October 2023 by post.
 The letter will indicate the scores required for admission for each of the schools in the previous two years.
 Parents/carers can then decide whether or not to include any of the Grammar Schools in Birmingham on their home Local Authority (LA) preference form.

 Parents will only receive one offer and will not hear from any school unable to offer their child a place.